 Operation Red Nose - Call us, we'll drive you in your own car for free

-SYDNEY, NS, Nov.
-24 /CNW/ - Again this holiday season, Operation Red Nose (ORN), Insurance Bureau of Canada (IBC), the Nova Scotia Liquor Corporation (NSLC) and the CBU Students' Union - supported by hundreds of dedicated community volunteers - are making sure partygoers and their cars get home safely.
+KINGSTON, ON, Nov.
+4 /CNW/ - Again this holiday season, Operation Red Nose (ORN), its provincial sponsor Insurance Bureau of Canada (IBC) and provincial host Ontario Safety League (OSL) - supported by dedicated volunteers - are making sure partygoers and their cars get home safely.

 Operation Red Nose and volunteers

-Operation Red Nose would not be able to provide its safe-ride-home service in Nova Scotia without the help of hundreds of volunteers who donate their time as drivers, phone operators and coordinators during the busiest time of the year.
+Operation Red Nose would not be able to provide its safe-ride-home service in Ontario without the help of hundreds of volunteers who donate their time as drivers, phone operators and coordinators during the busiest time of the year.

 "Volunteering for Operation Red Nose is certainly a tangible way to serve your community while having a great time during the holidays," said Jean-Marie De Koninck, Founding President of ORN.

-ORN invites everyone in Halifax, Sydney and Truro to experience this service as a volunteer for one night - or more!
+ORN invites everyone in ORN communities in Ontario to experience this service as a volunteer for one night - or more!
 Anyone interested in volunteering can download an application form at www.operationrednose.com.

 Operation Red Nose in Canada